Fairfield has a long history of entrepreneurial spirit and creativity

 1887 - The Louden Company began, which became one of Fairfield's largest employers, and sold products worldwide.

 1888 - The Joel Turney and Co.
-Wagon Works was moved to Fairfield in 1888.
+Wagon Works was moved to Fairfield from Trenton in 1888.
 City Fathers had convinced Turney to move here instead of Mt.
 Pleasant.
 For a time this was one of Fairfield's largest industries, building close to 2000 wagons a year.

 1906 - Wit and Wisdom group formed - still in existence.